randymized/malifi/Readme.md

 These conventions are enforced by application of a regular expression defined as the forbiddenURLChars_ property of the metadata.
 As with any other metadata property, this may be overridden.

+The following reserved file names are defined at this time:
+- _default: default metadata or resource for a directory.
+Similar to the common convention of serving index.html when a URL refers to a directory.
+The default metadata applies to all resources in that and directory and its subdirectories.
+- _root: exports the absolute path to the project root or other directory from which any and all required files can be addressed.
+- _sites: _sites.js (or _sites.coffee) is an optional file that directs requests to the next site layer.
+- _helpers: additional supporting code for the modules of a site or a subdirectory.

 ## req.malifi (alias req._)

 Whenever a request is received by Malifi, it adds an property named malifi to the request object.
 By default, a second reference is added identified by the underscore character.
 The req.malifi object includes the following properties, and possibly more: